Skip to main content

 secureboot-certs supports installing a default set of certificates across the pool.

-The default certificates are sourced (or generated) as follows:
+The default certificates are sourced as follows:

 CertificateSourceCLI Arg